-On behalf of the entire Board, I thank you for your investment in our company.
+On behalf of the entire Board, I thank you for your investment in our Company and continued confidence in us as we execute our strategy.
 We ask for your voting support on the items contained in this proxy, and thank you for taking the time to cast your vote.

-Sincerely,
+Sincerely.